-Based on high demand, YW Boston now offers one-time workshops to organizations interested in the Dialogues on Race and Ethnicity program.
+Based on high demand, YW Boston now offers one-time workshops to organizations interested in advancing their diversity, equity, and inclusion efforts.

 Dialogues Workshops move beyond awareness and towards action by building knowledge that can shift attitudes and behaviors.
 Our expert facilitators guide participants through a multi-step process of personal reflection, knowledge development, and communication and culture building.
 Our facilitators are highly trained in workshop content, adult education, and facilitation.
 YW Boston is frequently honored for the impact of its racial equity work, most recently by Color Magazine and the Northeast Human Resources Association.

 Microaggressions: What They Are, How to Avoid Them

-The cost of workshops is negotiable based upon group size, workshop length, and type of organization.
+Workshops are priced on a sliding scale based on group size, workshop length, and type of organization.

 Request a Workshop

-Please fill out the form below, and YW Boston’s Partnerships Manager Sheera Bornstein will connect with you.
-For questions, you can call Sheera directly at 617-585-5420.
+Please fill out the form below, and YW Boston’s Senior Manager of Special Projects Julia MacMahon will connect with you.
+For questions, you can contact Julia at firstname.lastname@example.org or (617) 585-5462.

 After submitting form, page will refresh and you will see a confirmation message.